TmoreiraBR/UdacityContinuousControl-MultiAgent/Report.md

 ### Introduction

-For solving this project a DDPG Algorithim, with 4 neural networks (target and local networks for Actor and Critic, respectivelly), was utilized.
+For solving this project a DDPG Algorithim, with 4 neural networks (target and local networks for Actor and Critic, respectively), was utilized.

 The Algorithim, based on [[1]](#1), can be interpreted as an approximate DQN for continuous action spaces [[2]](#2).